chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

-This example shows how using the tuned parameters of each detector we generate the dictionary for the corresponding geometry (shown in the illustration below) and then we reconstruct the positions of radioactive particles based on the received photon counts by the detectors.
+This example shows how using the tuned parameters of each detector we generate the dictionary for the corresponding geometry (shown in the illustration below) and then we reconstruct the positions of radioactive particle based on the received photon counts by the detectors.

 .. image::  images/syst-from-above.png